peteroupc/numbers-java/api/com.upokecenter.numbers.EFloat.md

  Finds the base-10 logarithm of this object, that is, the power (exponent) that the number 10 must be raised to in order to equal this object's value.
+* `EFloat LogN​(EFloat baseValue,
+    EContext ctx)`<br>
+ Finds the base-N logarithm of this object, that is, the power (exponent) that the number N must be raised to in order to equal this object's value.
 * `static EFloat Max​(EFloat first,
    EFloat second)`<br>
  Gets the greater value between two binary floating-point numbers.